 Please be extra vigilant about your personal safety and of others around you regarding your activities with your horse.
 While we always strive to stay safe, in this time of crisis be particularly mindful about the additional risk involved in needing to visit an ER or doctors office, and the additional strain that would put on facilities and resources right now struggling to handle the virus.

-These are the measures we can all rely on as of this moment to act as safely as possible.
+These are the measures we rely on as of this moment to act as safely as possible. and in accordance with current law.
 Of course, the situation is ever evolving, and as we learn more about the virus we may update our protocols to remain fluid with requirements and new methods of controlling it.